 Check: The VAR watches the replay of an incident before allowing play to continue.
 Most checks are completed so quickly that players and fans are not aware they have happened.

 Review: The referee might delay the restart of play -- signalled by placing his finger to his ear -- while the VAR investigates a possible offence.
-The referee might also watch the incident on a pitch-side monitor.
+The referee may then watch the incident on a pitchside monitor if it is a subjective decision.

 How does the referee signal a decision has been changed?